tomdiggle/tomdiggle.com/source/_posts/2015-03-30-my-wordpress-setup.markdown

 ### Variable VVV
 > [VV](https://github.com/bradp/vv) makes it extremely easy to create a new WordPress site using Varying Vagrant Vagrants. vv supports site creation with many different options; site blueprints to set up all your plugins, themes, and more; deployments; and lots more features.

 Using one command you can quickly and easily create a WordPress site.
-You can also create a [blueprint](https://github.com/bradp/vv#blueprints) which in can setup different plugins, themes, options that will be installed when you create a new site.
+You can also create a [blueprint](https://github.com/bradp/vv#blueprints) which can setup different plugins, themes, options that will be installed when you create a new site.
 Blueprints can save a lot time because you don’t have to manually install plugins or themes and can be distributed between team members. vv is also available via [Homebrew](http://brew.sh).

 ### Vassh
 When connecting to your Vagrant environment via ssh you have to `cd` to the directory you want to run the command that needs to be executed.
 [Vassh](https://github.com/xwp/vassh) solves this problem by making sure you start out in the corresponding directory.
 Vassh is also available via [Homebrew](http://brew.sh).